-The levee system and pumping stations are vulnerable to a 1%, 0.5%, or 0.2% annual chance flood.
-Higher flows from such events could exceed the capacity of both the levee system and the pumping stations that are needed to drain the island.
+The levee system and pumping stations are vulnerable to a 1%/0.5%/0.2% annual chance flood.
+As the flows could exceed the capacity of both the levee system and the pumping station that is needed to drain the island.